-The Fair Congo initiatives were launched in 2017 by the Chambers Federation after working in the area of artisanal and small scale mining (ASM) since 2008.
-The Fair Congo initiative is currently focused on the exportation of conflict-free ASM gold with the greater goal of creating additional supply chains of natural resource based products from the DRC, including minerals, timber, and agricultural commodities, all produced and exported in a transparent, legal, and sustainable manner while providing a fair-trade value to the communities who produce them.
+The Fair Congo initiatives were launched in 2017 by the Chambers Federation.
+The Fair Congo initiatives are currently focused on the exportation of conflict-free ASM gold with the greater goal of creating additional supply chains of natural resource based products from the DRC, including minerals, timber, and agricultural products, all produced and exported in a transparent, legal, and sustainable manner while providing a fair-trade value to the communities who produce them.

-Fair Congo, sarl is a for-profit company registered in the Democratic Republic of Congo in 2017, fully licensed as a ‘comptoir’, an artisanal gold export office by the national Ministry of Mines.
+Fair Congo, sarl (www.faircongo.com) is a for-profit company registered in the Democratic Republic of Congo in 2017, fully licensed as a ‘comptoir’, an artisanal gold export office by the national Ministry of Mines.
 99% of shares are owned by US citizens with years of experience as impact investors.
-This is the first American owned company to be granted an export license for ASM gold in the country and the first exporter to conform to the ‘OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas’.
+This is the first American owned company to granted an export license for ASM gold in the country and the first and only exporter in the region to conform to the ‘OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas’.

 1. Provide community with higher incomes through direct market access

 2. Create jobs by expanding quantity and quality of exportable products through market demand

 3. Creating an inclusive job market, providing opportunities to disadvantaged groups, primarily women

 5. Provide all levels of the supply chain with legal compliance as well as public relations ‘positives’

 6. Improve the overall stability of the region’s economy